smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 ## "You're a phony, you know we figured you out, fake!"

+The final layer of the part-of-speech cake is the nouns.
+In these usages, the subject is neither acting fake nor appearing fake---it _actually is_ a fake thing:{{% margin-note %}}Like pretty much every other occurrence, these things are only fake in the metaphorical sense.
+I'm sure somebody has written a song about schizophrenic delusions where their friends and family are replaced with {{% link wiki-simulacrum %}}simulacra{{% /link %}}, but that's not what most of these are.{{% /margin-note %}}

+> Such a waste, what a shame \
+> My whole life is a **fake**
+> <footer>Crossfade, &ldquo;Dead Skin&rdquo;

+Now, at this point, I'm going to piss off a bunch of English teachers by also lumping in usages that are actually adjectives, but behave more like nouns where they appear.
+See, you could say "Joe is a fake" like in the Crossfade lyric above, but you could also say "Joe is fake" to mean effectively the same thing:

 > I could be **fake** \
 > I could be stupid \
 > You know I could be just like you
 > <footer>Three Days Grace, &ldquo;Just Like You&rdquo;</footer>

+In each of the preceding examples you could add or remove an article to convert "fake" between a noun or an adjective without substantially affecting the meaning of the lyrics; songwriting as a form of communication is simply not precise enough for the difference to matter in most cases.
+The more noticable effect is on the rhythmic flow of the line, which is most likely what dictated the word choice in the first place.

 ## "Good God, you're coming up with reasons"